KhokiBernier/khokibernier.github.io/_posts/2020-07-28-NYC-Latin-Population-Breakdown.markdown

 - The purpose of step 3 is so that we keep our boarder points on the visualization when filtering by nationality.
 Each nationality now has around 100K+ boarder points each, and that's enough that in Tableau that you won't notice the difference (between 2.4 million and 100K coordinate pairs)
 - Step 4 is to reduce the need for data blending in Tableau.
 The way Tableau mapping is set up, I was not able to plot the boarder points and "Middle" points while keeping the 'Middle' points dataframe as my Primary data source in the Map worksheet.
 As a result, the filters in the primary data source would not sync down to my secondary data source data.

+# Latin/Hispanic Group to NYC borough Sankey Chart
+- I realize this isn't the optimal situation for a Sankey chart, I just really wanted to make one..
+- click on the group and borough boxes to highlight the flow
+<iframe frameborder="0" height="700" width="1050" scrolling="no" src="https://public.tableau.com/views/SankeyChartLatinHispanicRegiontoNYCBoroughs/Dashboard1?:language=en&:display_count=y&publish=yes&:origin=viz_share_link:showVizHome=no&:embed=yes"> </iframe>

 # NYC Neighborhoods Cool Visual
 <iframe frameborder="0" height="700" width="1050" scrolling="no" src="https://public.tableau.com/views/NYCNeighborhoods/Dashboard2?:language=en&:display_count=y&publish=yes&:origin=viz_share_link:showVizHome=no&:embed=yes"> </iframe>